A Spatial Logic for Simplicial Models: Introduction

 Recently, a considerable amount of work has been proposed focused on the so-called spatial logics~\cite{aiello2007handbook}.
 These are logical frameworks that give a spatial interpretation to classical temporal and modal logics.
 Modalities may be interpreted on topological spaces, as proposed by Tarski, or on discrete models (graphs).
-For the discrete models, we can refer here to the notable works by Rosenfeld \cite{kong1989digital,rosenfeld1979digital}, Galton \cite{galton2014discrete,galton2003generalized,galton1999mereotopology}, and Smyth and Webster \cite{smyth2007discrete}.
-Recently, Ciancia {\it et al.}~\cite{ciancia2014specifying} proposed a methodology to verify properties depending upon physical space by defining an appropriate spatial logic whose spatial modalities rely on the notion of \emph{neighbourhood}.
+For the discrete models, we can refer here to the notable works by Rosenfeld~\cite{kong1989digital,rosenfeld1979digital}, Galton~\cite{galton2014discrete,galton2003generalized,galton1999mereotopology}, and Smyth and Webster~\cite{smyth2007discrete}.
+Recently, Ciancia \textit{et al.}~\cite{ciancia2014specifying} proposed a methodology to verify properties depending upon physical space by defining an appropriate spatial logic whose spatial modalities rely on the notion of \emph{neighbourhood}.
 This logic is equipped with spatial operators expressing properties like \emph{surround} and \emph{propagation}.
-In~\cite{massink2017model} the approach of~\cite{ciancia2014specifying} has been extended to handle a set of points in space. \changedtext{These methodologies have been used to support specification and analysis of a number of scenarios~\cite{MBLSF21, TPGN18, PGPTBFHN17, TKG16}.}
+In~\cite{massink2017model} the approach of~\cite{ciancia2014specifying} has been extended to handle a set of points in space connected groups of points, rather than points in isolation.
+These methodologies have been used to support specification and analysis of a number of scenarios~\cite{MBLSF21, TPGN18, PGPTBFHN17, TKG16}.

 However, all the above mentioned approaches do not explicitly consider surfaces or volumes and do not take into account \emph{higher-order relationships} among space entities.
 Indeed, they mainly focus on properties among individual entities.
 This is due to the fact that graphs are used to describe the underlying spatial models.
 Although graphs are a successful paradigm, they cannot explicitly describe groups of interactions.
 Indeed, simple dyads (edges) cannot formalise higher-order